Client Overview: The Met

 Sargent and Paris:

-SandenWolff has produced more than 40 long form special exhibition tour films for The Met since 2021.
-In each film, we immerse in the scholarship of The Met's curators and their collaborators for an exciting and informative deep-dive into a selection of highlights from the exhibition.
-These longer videos (often between 20 and 30 minutes) are among The Met's most-viewed content on YouTube, each garnering tens of thousands of views, sometimes hundreds of thousands.
+We have produced more than 40 long-form special exhibition tour films for The Met since 2021.
+In each film, we distill the scholarship of The Met's curators and their collaborators into a dynamic and informative deep-dive into the exhibition experience and ideas.
+These longer videos (often between 20 and 30 minutes) are among The Met's most-viewed content on YouTube, each garnering tens of thousands—and sometimes even hundreds of thousands—of views.

-Recent favorites have included Sargent and Paris, Monstrous Beauty, The Harlem Renaissance and Transatlantic Modernism, and Siena: the Rise of Painting.
+Recent favorites include: Sargent and Paris, Monstrous Beauty, The Harlem Renaissance and Transatlantic Modernism, and Siena: the Rise of Painting.

 Interviewer/Story Editor/Producer: Rachel Wolff